Military Doctrine to spell out India’s stand on use of anti-satellite weapons

 New Delhi, Sep 19: India's Military Doctrine is expected to define India's position on the no first use policy and also broadly outline the stand on the use of anti-satellite weapons.

 These are weapons which allow for attacks on enemy satellites.
 There are currently three countries which have the capacity to attack enemy satellites.
-They are US, China and Russia.
+They are the US, China and Russia.
 The doctrine would outline India's stand on the use of such weapons.

 Sources tell OneIndia that the doctrine is almost ready and the Defence Planning Committee is all set to submit the same.

-The Defence Planning Committee (DPC) headed by National Security Advisor, Ajit Doval has been working on the National Security Strategy (NSS) and will submit the same soon.
+The Defence Planning Committee (DPC) headed by National Security Advisor (NSA), Ajit Doval has been working on the National Security Strategy (NSS) and will submit the same soon.
 It would be made public after the Cabinet Committee on Security (CCS) accepts the same.
 It would be submitted to the government in October.

-While the doctrine would remain a classified document, the unclassified portion will be in public domain once the Prime Minister and the Cabinet Committee on Security approves it.
+While the doctrine would remain a classified document, the unclassified portion will be in public domain once the Prime Minister and the Cabinet Committee on Security approve it.

 The NSS which is the military doctrine is expected to define India's position on no first use.
-Further the doctrine would also define the military threats to India.
+Further, the doctrine would also define military threats to India.
 This definition would be used by the Indian military to decide on the amount of ammunition needed to be kept in stock.
-Currently India has an ammunition inventory for a 10 days intensive war.
+Currently, India has an ammunition inventory for a 10 days intensive war.
 The doctrine would also spell out if the Indian Navy needs more aircraft carriers.

 India's military doctrine set to be submitted, likely to define no first use policy